Lesson 4 of5

 Nature and content of the false teachings

 The exact nature and content of the false teachings that this letter opposes continue to attract scholarly debate.
-A popular option is that the heresy was a very early form of gnostic Christianity.
-The gnostics were important and influential heretics during the second and third centuries C.E.
+A popular theory is that the heresy was a very early form of gnostic Christianity.
+The gnostics were important and influential heretics during the second and third centuries CE.
 Among other things, many gnostic teachings denied that Jesus had a body like ours.
 They also dismissed the realities of life in the world, claiming salvation as a purely spiritual existence.

 Relationship with John’s Gospel